hdydenairn/hdydenairn.github.io/_pages/about.md

   - /about.html
 ---

-I am a researcher at [INERIS](https://www.ineris.fr/), the French National Institute for Industrial Environment and Risks, a PhD candidate at the [University of Montpellier](https://www.umontpellier.fr/), and a member of the [Center for Environmental Economics - Montpellier (CEE-M)](https://www.cee-m.fr/).
+I am a doctoral researcher at [INERIS](https://www.ineris.fr/), the French National Institute for Industrial Environment and Risks, a PhD student at the [University of Montpellier](https://www.umontpellier.fr/), and a member of the [Center for Environmental Economics - Montpellier (CEE-M)](https://www.cee-m.fr/).

 ------